hazeez/datasciencia/content/blog/2020-07-25-data-science-opportunities-research.md

 ---
-title: "Looking for Data Scientist Positions - Here Is What You Should Know!"
+title: "Looking for Data Scientist Jobs - Here Is What You Should Know!"
 date: 2020-07-25T13:46:57+05:30

 # post thumb - set only one image